dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

 ```

 The tokenizer _scans_ the expression string from left to right and identifies
-and categorises "chunks" that are interesting - in our expression language
+"chunks" that are interesting.
+In our expression language
 those interesting chunks are:

 - positive integer numbers.